 Please feel free to contact with any questions using the form below

-If your company keeps a blog, you've probably thought about the way this content gets to the target audience.
+If you have a corporate blog, you've probably thought about the way this content gets to the target audience.
 It's not enough to just post the articles according to a schedule, you need to deliver them to the users where it will be convenient for them to read.
 A person won't probably check the blog looking for updates.
 But it will be convenient for them to get the articles via email.

 It's not difficult to build an email with a new article in Mailchimp.
 You need to create a new campaign and add the article data to it: its title, preview, author, and short description.
 Nothing difficult at first glance, but plenty of time is always spent on this and it would be good to automate this process.

-Step 1.
-Setting up the RSS feed for the Mailchimp automated newsletter
+1. Set up the RSS feed for the Mailchimp automated newsletter

 First, we set up the RSS feed that we'll use as a source of data for the emails.

-"RSS (Rich Site Summary) is a web sites' news collecting format created at the end of the 90's.
-The technology was popular for some time and allowed to gather all the news that you've subscribed to, in one service or browser add-on with links to the full sources.
-If you got interested in the setting, you could go to the web site to read the full news."
+"RSS (Rich Site Summary) is a web sites' news collecting format created at the end of the '90s.
+The technology was popular for some time and allowed the users to gather all the news that they've subscribed to, in one service or browser add-on with links to the full sources.
+If you got interested in the setting, you could go to the website to read the full news."

-The feed will have everything important to form an email, namely:
+The feed will have everything important to create an article newsletter:

 the author's photo